 - watermelon ranch water – while a traditional ranch water only has tequila, lime juice, and mineral water, you can add an ounce of this simple syrup for a boost of flavor.
 My watermelon ranch water recipe also uses a watermelon-infused tequila, for maximum melon flavor!

 You can also use this watermelon sugar simple syrup to sweeten non-alcoholic beverages and mocktails!
-I love using it in iced coffee.
+I love using it in iced tea, too.

 - watermelon lemonade – use this watermelon syrup instead of sugar in any lemonade recipe to make watermelon lemonade!